-To provide Cabinet with the budget reduction requirement and the Administration's budget proposals for 2024/25 and a forecast of the 2025/26 position having regard to the Provisional Local Government Finance Settlement (PLGFS) published on 18 December 2023.
+To provide Council with the budget reduction requirement and the Administration's budget proposals for 2024/25 and a forecast of the 2025/26 position having regard to the Provisional Local Government Finance Settlement (PLGFS) published on 18 December 2023 and the subsequent Final Local Government Finance Settlement (FLGFS) published on 5 February 2024.
 The report also presents the financial forecasts for the remainder of the Medium Term Financial Strategy (MTFS) period 2025/26 to 2028/29.